dracodoc/namebrowser/README.md

-# namebrowser: RStudio Addin that search name in all installed packages
+# namebrowser: RStudio addin that search name in all installed packages

 - Input or select (higlight or place cursor around) a name (including function, dataset etc) in editor or console, press a keyboard shortcut or click addin menu.
 - A pop up window will search your input in all installed packages.
 Search, filter, sort to find the name you want, select the row, then you can choose to either